qaware/protocurl/README.md

 * **Raw Format**: If no .proto files for the response are available, then it's still possible to receive and decode messages.
 The decoding can happen in a way which only shows the field numbers and the field contents - without the field names - by using `protoc --decode_raw`.
 This might be useful for users of protoCURL.
-* **Quality of Life Improvments**: Avoid explicitly specifying the file via `-f` and instead search the message types from `-i` and `-o`.
+* **Quality of Life Improvements**: Avoid explicitly specifying the file via `-f` and instead search the message types from `-i` and `-o`.
 Additionally, it should be sufficient to only use the name of the message type instead of the full path, whenever the message type is unique.
 * **Interactive input for the user**: For first time users, it might be better for them to simply start with a command